ten03/AfricaInsurance/README.md

     * insurance_africa.csv
     * insurance_africa.xlsx
        * also included a .xlsx file for ease of importing into Power BI
  * Dashboard using your .csv
+    * Insurance dashboard.pbix
+    * Insurance dashboard.jpg
+       * screenshot of Power BI dashboard